 Author: Paul Thomas

-In the not so distant past, enterprise computing relied on monolithic applications to provide access to business functions within an organization.
-These applications strove to meet all operational requirements through rich and ever-growing feature sets—think ERP systems.
+In the not so distant past, all enterprise computing relied on monolithic applications to power business functions.

 Making the move to microservices?

 This overview of microservices in the financial services industry will light your way.

 Show me the light